 Plant teams should consider partnering with a pump manufacturer and a local fluid sealing representative that understands the equipment service requirements.
 These experts can aid in simplifying the selection process and training employees on installation and basic care procedures and best practices.

 Why are these procedures so important?
-Simple: History has shown that achieving an average packing life of up to three years is entirely possible.
+Simple: History has shown that achieving an average packing life of up to three years is possible.
 Teams will be a few steps closer to this goal if they follow the guidelines and work with pump and packing manufacturers who can help with packing selection, installation, and team member training.